jellytech3438/HDmain/application/README.md

 # Hello DataBase

 ## Description
+- As a landlord, you
 ## How To Use
-- You have three following things to do:
+- You need to follow these three steps :
 #### The Thing Need To Do At Beginning
 - You must have a computer with C language envieonment
 #### The Thing Need To Do While Using